Who’s covered?

 A person lived in a room at a B&B and had an extended stay agreement with the owner.
 The landlord argued the RTA didn’t apply because her brother, who acted as manager, lived on site.
 However, the Tribunal found that he typically lived in a caravan on the property where he could manage the B&B. It didn’t accept that the exclusion relating to a member of the landlord’s family living at the property should apply.

 The landlord also argued that the premises were excluded as they were for temporary or transient accommodation (such as provided by hotels and motels).
 The Tribunal found that while a stay at a B&B might typically fall under this exclusion provision, the actual agreement in this situation was different.
-It was an extended stay agreement for a six month fixed-term, with provisions more typical of longer term stays (eg, separate utilities charges, guests had to provide their own linen and do their own cleaning).
+It was an extended stay agreement for a six-month fixed term, with provisions more typical of longer term stays (eg, separate utilities charges, guests had to provide their own linen and do their own cleaning).

 Tenancy Tribunal Order 4271436

-However, if the living arrangement clearly falls into one of the exclusions listed in ss 5 - 5B RTA, the RTA will not apply.
+However, if the living arrangement clearly falls into one of the exclusions listed in s 5 - 5B RTA, the RTA will not apply.
 For an outline of these exclusions, see Who’s not covered.

 Parties can agree that the RTA applies